totopi/Travel-Informers/README.md

 To create a travel aid that will let you know about weather and flight delays in certain destination cities.

+Includes
+* A timeseries graph for whichever weather variable you've chosen
+* A scatter plot showing that weather variable against airport delays in that city,
+* A donut chart showing the most frequent weather descriptors for that city, color coded by weather type
+* A collage of images from that city scraped from Wikipedia

 ### Member Responsibilities
 * Chris Prabhu: Data and API Exploration, Graphs
 * Corey Clippinger: SQL Server, Weather Data Cleaning, Wikipedia Scrape Script